chrisadew55/projects/README.md

 # 💎 Christiana's projects

 Welcome to my portfolio!
-A documented summary of my projects in Data Analytics.
+A brief documented summary of my projects in Data Analytics.

 ## 📖 Contents
 - SQL